firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/throttle_brake_signals.md

 ## Brake Sensor Requirements

 - Faulty or missing brake sensors can cause rhythmic surging every one to two seconds under throttle, so maintaining functional brake inputs is critical before road testing.[^brake_surge]
+- Two-wire reed assemblies (Nutt, generic) still need a 5–10 kΩ pull-up to your logic rail when feeding VESC ADC inputs; treat them as dry contacts, not hall sensors, and plan external 12 V feeds if the controller’s accessory rail is weak.[^brake_wiring_basics]

 ## Proportional Braking Hardware